spacetelescope/romancal/docs/roman/assign_wcs/main.rst

 ===========

 ``romancal.assign_wcs`` is the first step run on an image, after ``romancal.ramp_fitting``.
-It associates a World Coodrinate System (WCS) object with each science exposure.
+It associates a World Coordinate System (WCS) object with each science exposure.
 Note that no fitting is performed in this step; it only creates a WCS object that transforms positions in the ``detector`` frame to positions in the ``world`` coordinate frame (ICRS) based on the telescope pointing and reference files provided by CRDS.